Griffon26/scrumboardtracker/README.md

-# Scrumboard
+# ScrumBoardTracker

-This application allows you to use your physical scrum board as an interface to your digital scrumboard.
+This application allows you to use your physical scrum board as an interface to your digital scrum board.

 It tracks post-it notes on the physical board using a simple webcam and without significant restrictions on the notes or your way of working.